-From 1st October 2011 ‘agency workers’ will also be entitled to paid time-off for ante-natal appointments once they have 12 weeks service – for full information see our Guide to the Agency Workers Regulations here.
+From 1st October 2011, ‘agency workers’ will also be entitled to paid time-off for antenatal appointments once they have 12 weeks service – for full information see our Guide to the Agency Workers Regulations here.

-Employees will have the right to bring claims to an Employment Tribunal if their employer unreasonably refuses to let them take time-off for this purpose (and compensation would be awarded at twice the normal hourly rate for the period when the employee would have been entitled to be absent); in the case of agency workers, the Tribunal will split liability between the agency and the end-hirer depending on the extent to which each was at fault.
-An employee/agency worker can also seek compensation if they are subjected to a detriment for taking or asking to take time off.
+Employees will have the right to bring claims to an Employment Tribunal if their employer unreasonably refuses to let them take time-off for this purpose (and compensation would be awarded at twice the normal hourly rate for the period when the employee would’ve been entitled to be absent); in the case of agency workers, the Tribunal will split liability between the agency and the end-hirer depending on the extent to which each was at fault.
+An employee/agency worker can also seek compensation if they’re subjected to a detriment for taking or asking to take time off.
 A dismissal of an employee for taking, or asking to take, time off will be treated automatically as an unfair dismissal.

-The Government have issues Guidance on these appointments for employers (which we must admit we haven’t yet read) but apparently it answers the tricky questions of:
+The government have issues guidance on these appointments for employers (which we must admit we haven’t yet read) but apparently it answers the tricky questions of:

-In addition, from 5th April 2015, there will be a new entitlement to paid time off to attend adoption appointments.
-The primary adopter will be able to have paid time off to attend up to 5 pre-adoption appointments; the secondary adopter will be entitled to unpaid time off to attend up to two pre-adoption appointments.
+In addition, from 5th April 2015, there’ll be a new entitlement to paid time off to attend adoption appointments.
+The primary adopter will be able to have paid time off to attend up to five pre-adoption appointments; the secondary adopter will be entitled to unpaid time off to attend up to two pre-adoption appointments.
 Each appointment must be no longer than 6.5 hours time off work on each occasion.
 Employees who suffer a detriment or dismissal in relation to taking time off for adoption appointments will be protected under unfair dismissal laws.